qwertyboy/emoji-dumper/README.md

 If not using 2FA, use the second option.
 You can probably figure out what to put in each field.

-The bot will log in as you and go through each server you are in that has emotes and download each one.
-They are stored in the directory you ran the bot from under `Emojis\Server Name`.

 [discord.py]: https://github.com/Rapptz/discord.py